 With strong equity, a loyal fanbase, and programs like the Nike Fitness Club, this stock is a great option for those looking for a popular apparel brand to add to their portfolio.

 Apparel stocks are great investments, but if you want a full list of analyst-backed stocks, you should check out MyWallSt’s shortlist.
-Click here for a 7-day free trial so you can start your investment journey.
+Click here to get free access so you can start your investment journey.

 Nicole's favorite stock is Etsy because she loves its original and handmade items.
 She believes people are going to stop buying mass-produced items and start purchasing ‘one of a kind’ fashions and furnishings.
 In a world of sameness, Etsy has the advantage.